qchenevier/MBA_memoire/doc/quotes.md

 The digital universe lives increasingly in a computing cloud, above terra firma of vast hardware datacenters linked to billions of distributed devices, all governed and defined by increasingly intelligent software.
 Digital universe is continuously expanding and increasingly complex [@Gantz2012].

-The investment in spending on IT hardware, software, services, telecommunications and staff that could be considered the "infrastructure" of the digital universe and telecommunications will grow by 40% between 2012 and 2020.
-As a result, the investment per gigabyte (GB) during that same period will drop from \$2.00 to \$0.20.
 A majority of the information in the digital universe, 68% in 2012, is created and consumed by consumers - watching digital TV, interacting with social media, sending camera phone images and videos between devices and around the Internet, and so on.
 Yet enterprises have liability or responsibility for nearly 80% of the information in the digital universe [@Gantz2012].

 Only a tiny fraction of the digital universe has been explored for analytic value.
 By 2020, as much as 33% of the digital universe will contain information that might be valuable if analyzed.
 By 2020, nearly 40% of the information in the digital universe will be "touched" by cloud computing providers - meaning that a byte will be stored or processed in a cloud somewhere in its journey.
 The amount of information individuals create themselves - writing documents, taking pictures, downloading music, etc. - is far less than the amount of information being created about them in the digital universe [@Gantz2012].